 AT&T Byron Nelson: Scottie Scheffler holds one-shot lead at halfway stage with Tyrrell Hatton seven back

-Scottie Scheffler opens up one-shot lead after 36 holes at AT&T Byron Nelson in Texas; Ryan Palmer and Mackenzie Hughes share second place with Tyrrell Hatton and Seamus Power seven shots back; watch round three live on Sky Sports Golf from 5pm, Saturday
+Scottie Scheffler opens up one-shot lead after 36 holes at AT&T Byron Nelson; Ryan Palmer and Mackenzie Hughes share second place with Tyrrell Hatton and Seamus Power seven shots back; watch round three live on Sky Sports Golf from 5pm, Saturday

 World No 2 Scottie Scheffler leads the AT&T Byron Nelson by one shot at the halfway stage after successive seven-under rounds of 64 in Texas.